havocp/beaucatcher/README.md

 Beaucatcher builds on Casbah or Hammersmith, and only implements collection operations (find, save, remove, etc.).
-You still need to use those libraries directly to operate on the MongoDB connection or db, and Beaucatcher is not a "MongoDB driver" (i.e. it doesn't implement any wire protocol stuff, it's a layer on top).
+You still need to use those libraries directly to operate on the MongoDB connection, and Beaucatcher is not a "MongoDB driver" (i.e. it doesn't implement any wire protocol stuff, it's a layer on top).

 ## BSON/JSON tree